zerosnake0/go-json-benchmark/README.md

    - can decode into a structure with tag
    - cannot decode into a structure without a tag unless all field names are as same as tag names
    - use its own marshaler/unmarshaler (codec.Selfer) interface to decode structure
-5. gjson deprecated its unmarshal method from `v1.4.0`
+5. gjson deprecated its unmarshal methods from `v1.4.0`
 6. gjson only decode into structure fields with tag (`<= v1.3.6`)